23 March 2018

 - Try taking photos at different levels, waist height, eye height or overhead shots depending on the space.

-- Capture three of the rooms corners to create an appealing image
+- Capture three of the corners of the room to create an appealing image

 - Shoot at an angle that catches as many key features as possible